sfcc-unofficial/branding/unofficial-academy/README.md

 Usage
 ---

-> This is the General Logo for Unofficial Salesforce Commerce Cloud Academy Project
+> This is the Custom Logo for Unofficial Salesforce Commerce Cloud Academy Project

 Instructions
 ---